 At the end of the day, there are too many different types of apps you can use with Siri to list here.
 If an app's developers make it possible, you can use that app with Siri instead of an equivalent stock app.

 There's an app for that.
 No, really, there is.
 With over 2.1 million titles as of March 2018, it's hard to imagine there not being an app to solve any given problem.
 With all those apps comes personalization.
 Apps are designed to solve problems for all users, but that doesn't mean you can't add your spin to things.

 As previously mentioned, Apple's widgets aren't quite as versatile as Android's.
 However, they are beneficial for quick updates on the apps you use most, in one easy-to-access location.
-Unlike iOS 12's new Weather widget, general iOS widgets rest in the Today View next to your home screen, lock screen, and Notification Center.
+Unlike iOS's Weather widget, general iOS widgets rest in the Today View next to your home screen, lock screen, and Notification Center.
 Once added, widgets, and their data, are just a swipe away.

-Screen Time in iOS 12 offers users more control over their iPhone use.
+Introduced in iOS 12, Screen Time offers users more control over their iPhone use.
 One feature of Screen Time, "App Limits," allows you to set timers for apps you feel you use too much.
 Once you've used up your allotted time for the day, the app locks up, until the timer resets the next day.

 The App Store is a big place, full of apps designed to compete for your use (and your money).
 If you find Apple's stock apps, such as Mail or Weather, to be lacking, know there are dozens, if not hundreds, of alternatives for you to test out instead.

 - Don't Miss: The 5 Best Free Email Clients for iOS